jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/viewer/index.rst

 .. warning::
    The dVRK stereo viewer and associated `configurator` tools are exclusively supported on ROS 2.
 ROS 1 is **not** supported.

-The ``dvrk_stereo_viewer`` package provides a lightweight, pure C++ application designed to intercept, compose, and display stereo video feeds using native GStreamer elements.
+The ``dvrk_display`` package provides a lightweight, pure C++ application designed to intercept, compose, and display stereo video feeds using native GStreamer elements.

 GStreamer Native Rendering & Low Latency
 ----------------------------------------